 When the day feels too hot for a heavy dinner, summer salad recipes are one of the easiest ways to keep the meal fresh, cold, and simple.
-You can serve them with grilled chicken, salmon, burgers, pasta, beans, fruit, or a full BBQ plate.
+You can serve them with grilled chicken, salmon, burgers, kabobs, pasta, beans, fruit, or a full BBQ plate.

 This guide is a fresh, lighter companion to our summer dinner ideas guide.
 Use it when you need a cold side, a light dinner salad, or a make-ahead bowl for hot days.
+For more side-dish planning, you can also browse summer side dishes.

 Quick Answer: What Are the Best Summer Salad Recipes?